Lwasinam/lwasinam.github.io/README.md

 <html><head><meta charset="UTF-8"><title>Voicera - These words were never spoken.</title></head>
 <body>
 <h1>Introduction </h1>
-<p>Voicera is a smol text-to-speech program built for about 3 by me, Lwasinam Dilli :).
+<p>Voicera is a smol text-to-speech program built for about 3 months by me, Lwasinam Dilli :).
 Voicera is open source, with trained model weights
 available at <a href="https://github.com/Lwasinam/voicera">https://github.com/Lwasinam/voicera</a>.
 It's not a SOTA model, just a smol project.
 I wanted to see if i could build something like this.
 This whoel project was inspired by James Betker, Hence why I cloned his demo code :).
 So if you ever see this, thank you.